iarlyy/snkchallenge/README.md

 It is still possible to implement saltstack without need of installing salt-minion on the clients, instead saltstack will use ssh to push the states to the clients.

-In our demonstration we are going to install only the salt-minion and make use of a tool called salt-call that enables us to execute/test states locally without the need of having a salt-master installed.
+In our demonstration we are going to install only the salt-minion to make use of a tool called salt-call that enables us to execute/test states locally without the need of having a salt-master installed and even the salt-minion running.

 Our sls(salt state file) contains the full definition of our virtual environment and its dependencies, after completed the installation of the salt-minion and the repository is downloaded, we will run only one command and everything will setup without additional intervention.

-****IMPORTANT: USE A FRESH AND DEDICATED INSTALL OF CENTOS 7.3****
+****IMPORTANT: USE A FRESH AND DEDICATED INSTALL OF CENTOS 7.3 WITHOUT ANY DOCKER COMPONENT INSTALLED****

 ###### Installing salt-minion
 #